GeekTrainer/js-basics-1/making-decisions/README.md

 ### Ternary expressions

-if...else isn't the only way to express decision logic.
+`if...else` isn't the only way to express decision logic.
 You can also use something called a ternary operator.
-The syntax for it looks like the following:
+The syntax for it looks like this:

 ```javascript
 var variable = condition ? <return this if true> : <return this if false>`